 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for bartenders were expected to grow by 10% through 2024.
-In 2015, the median annual wage for bartenders was $19,530; however, the BLS noted that many earn significant tips that are sometimes even higher than the regular wages.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for bartenders were expected to grow faster than average through 2028.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $42,230 or more per year, whereas the bottom 10th percentile earned $17,610 or less per year.
+However, the BLS noted that many earn significant tips that are sometimes even higher than the regular wages.

 A bartender typically only needs a high school education and certain skills to become qualified, and should also be of legal age.
 Training programs in mixology are optional, but beneficial.